mcuma/chpc_singularity/README.md

 For example of container that has the LMod support built in, see [Ubuntu Python container](https://github.com/mcuma/chpc_singularity/tree/master/ubuntu_python).

+### Running X applications

+X works without any major hassle.
+See the [Paraview container](https://github.com/mcuma/chpc_singularity/tree/master/ubuntu_paraview) for example.
+The only catch, which may need to be looked at in the future, is the lack of hardware OpenGL acceleration.

 ## Deploying the container

 - copy the definition file and other potential needed files to the srcdir